Barrie Environmental Centre 272 Ferndale Drive NorthRethinkWaste@barrie.ca (705) 739-4219

 landfill (272 Ferndale Drive North) where they are recycled free of charge.

-Please refer to the item lookup tool to look up specific items if not listed below.
+Please use the item lookup tool to look up specific items if not listed below.
 Organics bins must not exceed 20kgs (45lbs) per bin when placed out for collection.

 Acceptable items in the green bin: